floccusaddon/floccus/README.md

 ## Contribute

 All contributions, code, feedback and strategic advice, are welcome.
-If you have a question you can contact me directly via email or simply [open an issue](https://github.com/marcelklehr/floccus/issues/new) on the repository.
+If you have a question you can [open an issue](https://github.com/marcelklehr/floccus/issues/new) on the repository, talk to us on [gitter](https://gitter.im/marcelklehr/floccus), matrix ([`#marcelklehr_floccus:gitter.im`](https://matrix.to/#/#marcelklehr_floccus:gitter.im?utm_source=gitter)), in the [official Nextcloud Bookmarks talk channel](https://cloud.nextcloud.com/call/u52jcby9) or on [r/floccus on reddit](https://reddit.com/r/floccus).
 I'm also always happy for people helping me test new features -- see the issues for announcements of beta versions.

 ### Translating